MarkEMarkEMark/G35-MEO-Programs/README.md

 - MEORainbow (based on Adafruit's LED light strip sample code: https://github.com/adafruit/LPD8806)
     - wait_: how fast/slow
     - frame_ : spread across string
+    - type_: 0 to 3 - 0 is full rainbow.
+1 is a nice autumnal red/green.
+2 is green/blue.
+3 is blue/red
 - MEORandomStrobe (my own)
     - noAtATime_ : how many simultaneous lights (don't do too many - between 1 and 5 is good)
     - colorMain_ : background colour (a nice start is dark blue - COLOR(0,0,4))